-Drink the water that your soaked goji berries have been steeping in, make goji berry juice or tea.
+Drink the water that your soaked goji berries have been steeping in, and make goji berry juice or tea.
 You could also use this goji liquid as the base for more tea by heating it up and steeping some holy basil or lemongrass tea in it.

 Try adding both the liquid and the soaked goji berries to a homemade dressing.
 We combined tahini, ginger, lemon, goji syrup and soaked goji berries to make a sweet, creamy and tangy dressing for grilled carrots.
 Check out the recipe here!

 We made this hibiscus spritzer and added some soaked goji berries for a fun texture and extra flavour.
 Get the full recipe here.

 The possibilities are endless when it comes to both dried and rehydrated goji berries.
-If you’re stumped on where to use them, try swapping out raisins for goji berries in your baked goods recipes, savoury rice or quinoa dishes and even homemade jams.
+If you’re stumped on how to eat goji berries, try swapping out raisins for goji berries in your baked goods recipes, savoury rice or quinoa dishes, and even homemade jams.
 Soaked goji berries have become a staple in our fridge, always on hand and ready to add to smoothies, savoury dinners, and more.